tgfrerer/island/README.md

 * **Native code hot-reloading**: An Island project is made from independent c/cpp modules, each of which can be tweaked, and re-compiled at runtime, and will be automatically hot-reloaded.
 The same happens with changes in shader source files.
 Because of Island's modular architecture, recompilation & reload often takes less than 1 second, all the while the project keeps running.

-* **Fast compile times**: Because of Island's highly modular architecture, it compiles quickly, especially on multi-core systems.
-On my development machine, compilation from scratch for the whole codebase usually takes less than 6 seconds.
+* **Fast compile times**: Because of Island's highly modular architecture, everything compiles swiftly, especially on multi-core systems.
+Typically, compilation from scratch for the whole codebase takes less than 6 seconds, and (re)compilation of the app module takes less than a second.

-* **Static release binaries**: Island is highly modular and dynamic when run in debug, but compiles into a single, optimised static binary for release.
+* **Static release binaries**: While Island is highly modular and dynamic when run in debug, it can compile into a single, optimised static binary for release.

 * **Shader code debugging**: Shader GLSL code may be hot-reloaded too.
 Any change in shader files triggers a recompile, and pipelines are automatically rebuilt if needed.
 Shaders may include other shaders via `#include` directives.
 Error messages will point at file, and line number, and include a listing highlighting any problematic line in context.